totaldekadens/Marbodal/README.md

 # Marbodal Landing page

-My goal was to visually come as close as possible (almost, I did som tweaks) to Marbodals website using Next.js and Tailwind.
+My goal was to visually come as close as possible (almost, I did some tweaks) to Marbodals website using Next.js and Tailwind.

 ## Getting Started